Dutch Shepherd Dog Breed

 This breed has three different coat types: short, long, and wiry.
 A Dutch Shepherd's athletic, well-toned body is normally a bit greater in length than in height.
 The head is wedge-shaped, with a somewhat flat skull and a medium-length muzzle; the eyes are wide-set, almond-shaped, and medium-sized; the triangular ears are medium-sized, somewhat forward-facing, and carried erect.
 This breed's chest is somewhat narrow, but fairly deep.
 The legs are of medium length, with straight forelegs and backward-angled hind legs; the tail is long, quite thick, and curves slightly.

-Dutch Shepherd Coloring
+Dutch Shepherd Colors

 Dutch Shepherd Variations